therealjameswilson/Learned-Schematron/docs/frus-annotation-style.md

 * Italicise publication titles with `<hi rend="italic">` and wrap foreign language titles with `<foreign>`.

+## Telegrams

+* Identify the document with `@subtype="telegram"` on the enclosing `<div type="document">`.
+Heads follow the pattern “Telegram From … to …” and preserve the exact capitalization that appears in print.
+* Include a full dateline in the `<opener>`, combining the origin city, calendar date, and Zulu time.
+Encode the clock value with `<time when="YYYY-MM-DDThh:mmZ">` so downstream tools can parse the send time.
+* Capture all filing and handling metadata in the source note.
+After the archival citation, record the telegram/cable number, distribution tags (for example, “Immediate; Niact Immediate”), and the “Sent …; Received …” timestamps as discrete semicolon clauses.
+* Preserve the telegraphic front matter as part of the transcription.
+The first paragraph usually begins with a bolded `Subject:` line rendered via `<hi rend="bold">Subject:</hi>`, followed by the subject text in the same paragraph.
+* Keep the cable’s numbered points verbatim.
+Paragraph numbers (`1.`, `2.`) remain inline at the start of each `<p>`, occasionally paired with bolded cue words such as `<hi rend="bold">Summary</hi>` or `<hi rend="bold">Action Requested</hi>`.
+* Close with the signature block inside `<closer>`/`<signed>`, reproducing the sender’s surname alone when that is how the original cable closed.
+  If the telegram carried an “Cleared by …” line beneath the signature, encode it as an additional `<p>` so the clearance remains part of the document body.

 ## Cross-reference notes

 * Use `note/@type='crossreference'`.